ubeninja77/hotel/README.md

   <summary>A Hint on Dates</summary>

   When programming it's generally helpful to convert or validate your data _as soon as possible_.
-If you do this when you first read/receive data that means that the rest of your code can assume that you have code in the desired form.
+If you do this when you first read/receive data that means that the rest of your code can assume that you have data in the desired form.

   **This is a job for driver code.**